uwuclxdy/uwuweb/docs/project-functions.md

   given grade item
 - `teacherHasAccessToEnrollment(int $enrollId): bool` - Verifies if the current teacher is authorized to modify grades for the given enrollment

+## /api/admin.php

+Handles administrative API functions for the uwuweb system.
+Returns JSON responses for client-side processing.

+### Class and Subject Management:

+- `getClassDetails(): void` - Retrieves detailed information about a class including enrolled students and assigned subjects
+- `getSubjectDetails(): void` - Retrieves detailed information about a subject including assigned classes
+- `getTeacherDetails(): void` - Retrieves detailed information about a teacher including assigned classes and subjects